-In a scramble to identify the cause, squelch fears, and arguably, direct blame, the Brazilian government attributed the microcephaly to an outbreak of the mosquito-borne virus, called Zika, despite the fact that Zika virus had been around for generations in Brazil (and in other regions), infecting up to 75% of the population.
+In a scramble to identify the cause, squelch fears, and arguably, direct blame, the Brazilian government attributed the microcephaly to an outbreak of the mosquito-borne virus, called Zika, even though Zika virus had been around for generations in Brazil (and in other regions), infecting up to 75% of the population.
 However, until now, it had never induced birth defects, especially those as serious as microcephaly.
 In fact, the Zika virus causes flu-like symptoms, similar to, but less severe than those observed with Dengue Fever.
 In an open letter to Brazilian Health Ministry, from the Physicians in Crop Sprayed Villages:

-In spite of the apparent lack of evidence supporting a connection, the Brazilian Health Ministry, the American major media, the American medical establishment, the Centers for Disease Control (CDC), the World Health Organization (WHO) and many other institutions of authority, jumped on the Zika bandwagon.
+Despite the apparent lack of evidence supporting a connection, the Brazilian Health Ministry, the American major media, the American medical establishment, the Centers for Disease Control (CDC), the World Health Organization (WHO), and many other institutions of authority, jumped on the Zika bandwagon.

 “On 1 February, a committee convened by the World Health Organization said that a causal link between Zika and microcephaly is “strongly suspected, though not yet scientifically proven”.

 “As of 2 February, officials there [in Brazil] had investigated 1,113 of 4,783 suspected cases of microcephaly reported since late last year, and confirmed 404 of them — [only] 17 of which have so far been linked to Zika.”